STAUCHS/ICD2O1_Lesson_3_1_Printing_Comments/Lesson.md

 ![terminal](terminal.png)

 ## Comments
 Sometimes the code we write needs some extra explanation for the person reading it.
 However, anything we type in the program will be read and run by Python.
 A solution to this is called a `Comment`.
+A `Comment` is text in a program that is ignored by the Python interpreter.
 Comments are meant for the human reading the code, and not for the computer.

-They will never run.
+#### ALWAYS WRITE COMMENTS!
+Why?
+- Programming is often done by **teams of people** so comments will help everyone understand the code easily
+- Projects you work on will be **inherited** by other people
+- Comments make it easier for you to **read your own code!**

 ### Single Line Comments
 A single line comment always starts with a `#`.
 When the program runs, and sees a `#`, it will ignore everything written in that line.